 So the two women parted ways that evening.

 Iverem to her home where Veronica would be preparing for her end of semester tests coming up the next week.
-Tonight Iverem wouldn’t be getting time to work on her blog, she needed some time to think and to work out things.
+Tonight Iverem wasn’t working on her blog, she needed some time to think and to work out things.
 After all it actually felt good to have something to plan for to look forward to in the future.

 One more day in the city of the Merlion was over.
-The city lights shone as bright as ever and among them were the lights from homes of Lakshmi and Iverem, two more strong women who had made Singapore their home.
+The city lights shone as bright as ever and among them were the lights from homes of Lakshmi and Iverem, two friends who had made Singapore their home.